The Stoke Poges School

 Buckinghamshire is rightly proud of its secondary schools – many of which are ranked amongst the highest performers in the national tables of GCSE and A level results.

-Although the parish lies outside its catchment area, John Hampden Grammar School (JHGS), (boys) has for many years taken boys from Stoke Poges and Farnham Common.
-Two coach companies offer private (chargeable) services to the school.
+Although the parish lies outside its catchment area, John Hampden Grammar School (JHGS), (boys) has for many years taken boys from Stoke Poges and Farnham Royal parishes.
+A coach company offers private (chargeable) services to the school.
 Parents would need to allocate JHGS their first preference and be prepared to make a transfer appeal, after places are allocated in March.

 Neighbouring Slough has three grammar schools – Langley, Herschel and Slough Grammar plus the Catholic St Bernard’s.
 Slough does not operate a catchment area and admission is by competitive entrance exam.

-Information on schools admissions can be found online at Bucks.
-County Council’s education page.
+Information on schools admissions can be found online at Buckinghamshire Council’s education page.